 Thanks to a generous donation and goodwill on the part of the Jung family, in particular of Andreas and Vreni Jung, the Foundation C.G.
 Jung Küsnacht, established in 2002, was able to take over and refurbish the residence with the invaluable help of the current inhabitants.
 The house was gently modernized and the gardens were restored true to the original design, taking great care that the memory of C.G.
 Jung and his family lives on.

 After the Jung-Gerber family had ceded a part of the building for the purpose of hosting a museum, the Foundation set out to realize a long-cherished wish, namely to open up the house including the representative rooms along with the garden and its many enchanted nooks and crannies to an interested public and thus provide a better understanding of the life and work of C.G.
 Jung and his family.
 With this in mind, the former house of C.G.
 Jung was transformed into a “small but exquisite” museum in 2017.
-Upon appointment, interested persons and groups can now visit the estate, which is both a scholarly house as well as a domestic museum, in guided tours, granting visitors a sense of the hospitality of C.G. and Emma Jung-Rauschenbach and allowing them to catch a glimpse of their scholarly and family life.
+Interested persons and groups can now visit the estate, which is both a scholarly house as well as a domestic museum, granting visitors a sense of the hospitality of C.G. and Emma Jung-Rauschenbach and allowing them to catch a glimpse of their scholarly and family life.
 Hopefully, the house will become a place of encounter and exchange in the spirit of C.G.
 Jung.